mark-watson/SwiftAI-book/manuscript/kgn.md

 // remaining code not shown for brevity.
 ```

-The code in file **GenerateSparql.swift** is used to generate queries for DBPedia:
+The code in file **GenerateSparql.swift** is used to generate queries for DBPedia.
+The line-wrapping for embedded SPARQL queries in the next code section is difficult to read so you may want to open the source file in Xcode:

 ```swift
 //